ChalmersCITO/asiamagazine/source/articles/shape-the-nation.md

 ---
-title: Shape the nation
+title: Shape the Nation
+tags: article
 author: Sarah Blake Elmvall
-tags: article
 summary: "I am waiting for the bus to take me to University Town, my home during the year.
 The bus is uncharacteristically late and I realize I am getting frustrated.
-Another bus passes and I manage to read two quotes sprawled across the vehicle: “Of all the careers that lies ahead, take one that makes a difference.”
-I assume that I am seeing an ad for a university or a specific program; however, underneath this, in capital letters, I depict: “SHAPE THE NATION”.
-This is the government of Singapore reaching out to its future workforce and I realize that this is what the nation is about ‒ individuals striving to contribute to the prosperity of the country. "
+Another bus passes and I manage to read two quotes sprawled across the vehicle."
 image: shapethenation.jpg
 ---

-# Shape the nation
+# Shape the Nation
 *A reflection on the effects of disciplinary hierarchy in the Singaporean educational culture.*

 I am waiting for the bus to take me to University Town, my home during the year.
 The bus is uncharacteristically late and I realize I am getting frustrated.
 Another bus passes and I manage to read two quotes sprawled across the vehicle: “Of all the careers that lies ahead, take one that makes a difference.”
 I assume that I am seeing an ad for a university or a specific program; however, underneath this, in capital letters, I depict: “SHAPE THE NATION”.
 This is the government of Singapore reaching out to its future workforce and I realize that this is what the nation is about ‒ individuals striving to contribute to the prosperity of the country.